lancenacabuan/Shaliah/README.md

     presented.
 Yes, as man he was sent, but *who* was sent?
 They maintain it was the pre-existent Son (the Word) who "came down from heaven" (John 6:38).
-Trinitarians emphasize verses like John 1:1, 1:14, 3:13, 6:62–that Jesus "came" from God's presence, implying he was *with God* prior.
+Trinitarians emphasize verses like John 1:1, 1:14, 3:13, 6:62 – that Jesus "came" from God's presence, implying he was *with God* prior.
 They argue a normal human could be called by God (like prophets), but Jesus speaks in John as one who existed with the Father and then was sent.
 Agency in itself could apply to Moses or Elijah, but no prophet speaks as intimately as "I and Father one" or "Before Abraham was born, I am" (John 8:58).
-So Trinitarians claim those kinds of statements transcend mere agency –they hint at ontological unity.
+So Trinitarians claim those kinds of statements transcend mere agency – they hint at ontological unity.

--   **"The agent is as the sender" could be misapplied**–The Jews in John 5 understood Jesus making himself "equal with God" because he called God his own Father and did works on Sabbath as God does.
+-   **"The agent is as the sender" could be misapplied** – The Jews in John 5 understood Jesus making himself "equal with God" because he called God his own Father and did works on Sabbath as God does.
 A Unitarian might say Jews misunderstood or that this is simply agent